Wayzata junior goaltender Aaron Peterson leads the state with an .852 save percentage. Photo by Rick Orndorf

 Just how good, or vulnerable, are these teams?
 As it just so happens, the consensus top five-ranked squads meet on Monday in a huge Lake Conference showdown at Wayzata High School.

-Tag(s): Featured News Star Tribune Boys' MSHSL Classic Suburban Mahtomedi Blake Lake Eden Prairie Wayzata North Suburban Benilde-St. Margaret's South Suburban Eagan Eastview Rosemount Suburban East Cretin-Derham Hall Tri Metro
+Tag(s): Featured News Star Tribune Boys' MSHSL Metro East Mahtomedi Blake Lake Eden Prairie Wayzata North Suburban Benilde-St. Margaret's South Suburban Eagan Eastview Rosemount Suburban East Cretin-Derham Hall Tri Metro